 To know whether the Costco prices are a bargain, you really need to keep a price book.
 The next time you’re going to stock up on mayo or ketchup or paper plates, consult your price book.
 You might be very surprised to realize that even without a sale or coupon, your grocery store or Target have lower shelf prices on many items.

 While prices, sales and deals vary regionally, I often get asked, “What shouldn’t I buy at Costco.”
-So with the caveat that you should consult your own price book to know for sure, here are five products that I never buy at Costco.
+So with the caveat that you should consult your own price book to know for sure, here are five products that I (almost) never recommend buying at Costco.

 #1.
 Cereal – A stockpile of cereal is sort of quintessential to a couponer.
 I don’t ever pay more than $1 per box, and often get them for under $.50.
-Even if your price point is $2 with a coupon and a sale, you’re still better off to pass on the cereal at Costco.
-Unless you are routinely paying full price (upwards of $4 per box) will you come close to getting a better deal at Costco.
+Even if your price point is $2 with a coupon and a sale, you’re still probably better off to pass on the cereal at Costco.
+That said, there have been a few exceptions to this rule – so always check my Costco Coupon Matchups, to find out when cereal is worth it to buy at Costco.

 #2.
 Pasta – My target price is $1 per bag.
 I like to pay a bit less with a sale and coupon (which is often doable for the Barilla brand at Target), but even at Trader Joe’s I can pay $1 for their store brand.
 No coupon or sale required.
 Costco’s multi-packs of pasta will run you $1.50 per bag or more – definitely not a deal in my book.